jrladd/networks/basics/jupyter.md

 5. In the interface that appears, navigate through the directories/folders on your computer to the space where you have saved the getting_started.ipynb file.
 6. Click on the getting_started.ipynb file to open it; you should see a collection of Python code and markdown comments, broken up between a number of boxes/cells
 7. Follow the instructions in the file to run the code and review the output

+# Set Up Marimo

+[Marimo](https://docs.marimo.io/) is a newer type of interactive Python notebook

+## Getting Set Up In The Classroom

+1. In a Powershell window, run `python.exe`.
+2. This command should launch the Windows store, where you can download and install Python.
+3. Once Python is installed, install Marimo in Powershell with `pip.exe install marimo`.
+(You will need to use the same method to install other necessary libraries, such as `networkx` and `pandas`.)
+4. In Powershell navigate to your H-drive by running `cd H:\`.
+5. Launch Marimo with the command `marimo edit`.

+## Getting Set Up On Your Own Computer

+Follow the [Quickstart Guide](https://docs.marimo.io/#quickstart) on Marimo's website.
+Once it's installed, you will use the same command to launch Marimo on your own computer: `marimo edit`.